powersync-ja/powersync.dart/packages/powersync_attachments_helper/README.md

-# PowerSync Attachments Helper SDK for Dart/Flutter
+# PowerSync Attachments Helper for Dart/Flutter

-[PowerSync Attachments Helper](https://powersync.co) is a service and set of SDKs that keeps files in sync with local and remote storage
+[PowerSync Attachments Helper](https://powersync.co) is a package that assist in keeping files in sync with local and remote storage.

-## SDK Features
+## Features

 * Handles syncing uploads, downloads and deletes between local and remote storage.